-Whether you're looking to stream content in 4K from your Netflix account or simply catch up on some work emails while you have your morning coffee, T3 has curated the very best Wi-Fi extenders on the market today – this could be the time for you to invest in one of these ultra-useful gadgets.
+Whether you're looking to stream content in 4K from your Netflix account or simply catch up on some work emails while you have your morning coffee, T3 has tried and tested the very best Wi-Fi extenders on the market today to find the best ones for every kind of property and every kind of person.

 You can normally rely on Netgear for solid networking kit, and so it is with the Netgear WN300RP.
 It just plugs straight into a free plug socket and within minutes you're ready to go with your newly extended network – it's sure to appeal if you're after something that's simple to set up.